What’s not to love about Thailand? It’s a stunning country, with beautiful people, and world-class food.

 Therefore, my study focus out of class began to shift in week two, away from learning single words, and towards learning complete sentences, so that I could actually start to use the language out in the real world…

-After eight days of lessons (16 hours), I recorded the following video of me speaking Thai with my teacher:
+After eight days of lessons (16 hours), I recorded this video of me speaking Thai with my teacher.